kadirpekel/tron/README.md

-# Tron
+# Tron Programming Language

-Tron is a statically-typed, strongly-typed programming language that compiles to machine code through LLVM.
-The language aims to provide a simple and expressive syntax, with support for modern programming paradigms.
+Tron is a statically-typed, strongly-typed programming language designed for high-performance data-intensive applications.
+It compiles to machine code through LLVM and aims to offer a simple, expressive syntax that supports modern programming paradigms.

-The ultimate goal of Tron is to become a data-native programming language, seamlessly integrating support for tensors and tensor operations at the language level.
-This design philosophy prioritizes maximum performance and efficiency for data-intensive applications.
+The long-term vision for Tron is to become a data-native programming language, incorporating seamless integration of tensors and tensor operations at the language level.
+This design philosophy emphasizes optimal performance and efficiency for data-heavy applications.

-## First phase goals
+## First Phase Goals

-The first phase of development focuses on a calculator with support for integers and floating-point numbers while featuring a significant set of language features.
+During the first phase of development, the primary focus is to create a rudimentary calculator that supports integers and floating-point numbers, while also laying the groundwork for the language's overall design.

 ## Preview